-A private placement is a non-public offering of securities exempt from full SEC registration requirements.
-Placements are usually made directly by the company issuing stock, but they may also be made by an underwriter.
-The offering may be of debt or equity.
+Private placements are securities offerings exempt from full SEC registration requirements.
+Placements are often made by the company issuing stock or by an underwriter.
+The offering may be debt or equity.

 Private placements are not an asset class.
-They are a technique by which capital is raised from non-institutional private capital sources, mainly individuals.
-They can be used as a vehicle for investments in private equity, venture capital, and some tangible assets, for example.
+They are a non-public capital-raising technique.
+With them, non-institutional private capital sources — mainly individuals — raise capital.
+You see private placements in private equity, venture capital, and some tangible assets.

 A multitude of state and federal laws and regulations govern private placements, including:

-While placements occur that involve tens or hundreds of millions of dollars, this article primarily focuses on placement alternatives that enable a company to raise $5 million or less in a single year.
+There are placements of tens or hundreds of millions of dollars.
+But this article focuses on placement alternatives that can raise $5 million or less in a single year.

-[Editor’s Note: As of January 2019, bipartisan support continues for the JOBS Act 3.0, which was passed by the House of Representatives, but failed to pass in the Senate.
-JOBS Act 3.0 is deregulatory legislation that would make it easier for small businesses and entrepreneurs to raise capital from ordinary investors.
-The legislation includes private offering reforms, including reforms to the definition of accredited investors.]
+[Editors’ Note: As of January 2019, bipartisan support continues for the JOBS Act 3.0.
+The House of Representatives passed the act, but it failed in the Senate.
+The deregulatory act aimed to ease the way for small businesses to raise capital from ordinary investors.
+The legislation included private offering reforms, including redefining accredited investors.
+There has not been further progress.]

-In a private placement, the shares of stock or debt instrument are considered securities under both federal and state securities laws.
-Consequently, any transaction involving the shares or debt must be registered under such securities laws or be exempt from registration.
+In a private placement, both federal and state securities law consider shares of stock or debt instruments to be securities.
+Transactions involving shares or debt must be registered or be exempt from registration.

-Typically, the offeror is an emerging growth company that has few capital alternatives, although more mature companies tend to be more successful in this process.
+The offeror is often an emerging growth company that has few capital alternatives.
+More mature companies tend to be more successful in this process.
 Securities laws generally require that offers are made mainly to accredited investors.

-There are two basic types of private placement offerings:
+There are 2 types of private placement offerings:

-Although private placements are exempt from full SEC registration requirements, they still must comply with federal and state regulations.
-The most important private placement rules fall under Regulation D, promulgated by the SEC.
+Private placements are exempt from full SEC registration, but they must comply with federal and state regulations.
+The most important private placement rules fall under Regulation D.

-Reg D is a series of six rules, Rules 501-506, establishing three transactional exemptions from the registration requirements of the 1933 Act.
-Rules 501-503 set forth definitions, terms and conditions that apply generally throughout the regulation.
+Reg D is a series of six rules.
+Rules 501-506 establish 3 exemptions from the registration requirements of the 1933 Act.
+Rules 501-503 describe general definitions, terms, and conditions.
 Specific exemptions are set out in Rules 504-506.

 Rule 504 is the most popular of the Reg D rules.
-Raising capital for a small business can be expensive and time consuming, but a private placement under Rule 504 of Reg D can minimize costs and delays while giving the issuer access to debt or equity capital.
+Raising capital for a small business can be expensive and time consuming.
+Private placement under Rule 504 can minimize costs and delays while giving the issuer access to debt or equity capital.

-Rule 504 does not mandate that specified disclosure be provided to purchasers.
+Rule 504 does not mandate the offeror to provide specified disclosure to purchasers.
 However, the offeror must provide enough information to meet the full disclosure obligations under the anti-fraud provisions of the securities laws.

 A Rule 505 offering may not exceed $5 million in any given 12-month period.
-This exemption limits the number of non-accredited investors to 35, but has no investor sophistication standards and no limit on the number of accredited investors.
-Rule 505 was adopted by the SEC to provide small businesses more flexibility in raising capital than under Rule 504.
+This exemption limits the number of non-accredited investors to 35 with no investor sophistication standards and no limit on accredited investors.
+The SEC adopted Rule 505 to give small businesses more flexibility in raising capital.

-If only accredited investors are involved in the offering, there is no specific information the issuer must furnish to investors.
-However, if the offering involves one or more non-accredited persons, the issuer must furnish all purchasers with the same kind of information specified by Regulation D. As with a 504 offering, prior to the JOBS Act of 2012, this offering could not be made by means of general solicitation or general advertising.
+If only accredited investors are involved in the offering, there is no specific information the issuer must furnish.
+If the offering involves non-accredited persons, the issuer must furnish all purchasers with the information specified by Regulation D. As with a 504 offering prior to the JOBS Act of 2012, this offering could not be made by means of general solicitation or advertising.

 For Rule 505 offerings over $2 million, financial statement conditions include the following:

-Rule 506 provides an exemption for limited offers and sales without regard to the dollar amount of the offering.
+Rule 506 provides an exemption for limited offers and sales.
 There is no ceiling on the amount of money which may be raised.
 The JOBS Act of 2012 permits general solicitation and advertising.
 There is no limit to the number of accredited investors, but the number of non-accredited investors may not exceed 35.
-If only accredited investors are involved in the offering, the issuer is under no obligation to furnish specific information to investors.
-If the offering involves one or more non-accredited persons, however, the issuer must furnish all purchasers with the same information required by Reg D.
+However, the issuer must furnish information specified by Regulation D unless all investors are accredited.

-The securities sold are “restricted” under the same stipulations in Rules 504 and 505.
-A company is required to file a notice of the offering on Form D at SEC headquarters within 15 days after the first sale in the offering.
+The securities sold are restricted under the same stipulations in Rules 504 and 505.
+A company is required to file a notice of the offering on Form D at SEC headquarters within 15 days of the first sale in the offering.
 There is no requirement to file the offering memorandum with the SEC.